Oil tumbles further as US-China trade conflict fuels recession fears

 Demand is already looking weaker, with crude imports softening in Asia in the first quarter, data compiled by LSEG Oil Research shows.

-(Reporting by Anna Hirtenstein in London Additional reporting by Mohi Narayan in New Delhi and Yuka Obayashi in Tokyo Editing by David Goodman)
+(Reporting by Anna Hirtenstein in London Additional reporting by Mohi Narayan in New Delhi and Yuka Obayashi in Tokyo Editing by David Goodman and Mark Potter)